rcmlee99/watson-photography-ios/README.md

 * **Controllers/WPResultsDetailsViewController.m** - This is the third view controller that is loaded, it's loaded when a cell containing an answer is clicked in the previous view.
 It shows Watson's confidence in the answer, the full answer and a random piece of evidence to back up the answer.

-* **Classes/WPWatson.m** - Singleton that sends questions to the Watson API if a username and password are found in `Supporting Files/config.plist`, otherwise it returns data from `Supporting Files/fake.json`.
+* **Classes/WPWatson.m** - Singleton that sends questions to the Watson API if a username, password and instance id are found in `Supporting Files/config.plist`, otherwise it returns data from `Supporting Files/fake.json`.
 Questions are cached, if a user asks the same question again it will get it from the cache instead of contacting the server again.
 The cache is cleared after the forth question.
 Apple's [NSURLConnection](https://developer.apple.com/library/ios/documentation/cocoa/reference/foundation/classes/NSURLConnection_Class/Reference/Reference.html) API is used to make an asynchronous request to Watson's API, it's the same library that popular libraries like [AFNetworking](https://github.com/AFNetworking/AFNetworking) use internally.

 * **Classes/WPWatsonQuestionResponse.m** - Simple object that will hold answers and evidence relevant to a specific question.